confusedkernel/teewhy.net/content/blog/spring-playlist-2024/index.md

 ToC: true
 ---

 Spring is delicate, yet ruthless at the same time.
 It's a montage of soft sunlight, clear skies, fresh flowers, and the smell of grass after rain.
-Whether it's the quiet ambiance of a café study session or the leisurely charm of an afternoon picnic, these five songs have etched themselves into the soundtrack of my season.
+Whether it's the quiet ambiance of a café study session or the charm of an afternoon picnic, these five songs have etched themselves into my perception of Spring.

 ## Would That I - Hozier